 With His Daughter and Son-in-Law, Ken Burns 71F Takes on Leonardo da Vinci, the Myth and the Man

 Leonardo da Vinci, a four-hour, two-part PBS series, first aired in mid-November.
-Co-directed and written with his daughter Sarah Burns and son-in-law David McMahon, with whom he partnered for The Central Park Five, Jackie Robinson, and Muhammad Ali, the new documentary aims to understand, celebrate, and demythologize Leonardo, showing him as both visionary and man.
+Co-directed and written with his daughter Sarah Burns and son-in-law David McMahon, with whom he partnered for The Central Park Five, Jackie Robinson, and Muhammad Ali, the new documentary aims to understand, celebrate, and demythologize Leonardo, showing him as both visionary and human.

 “Everyone knows about the Mona Lisa and The Last Supper and maybe that he was some kind of scientist — that’s pretty much what we knew,” said Sarah Burns in IndieWire.
 “But it was clear there was so much more to the story as soon as we started reading about him and that this could have really fascinating, great challenges in terms of how you tell the story.”